Wondering how to rank higher on Google?

 They are doing some good things.
 For example they have good outbound links.
 They’re linking to authoritative resources so that’s great, but it looks like they’re using stock photos.

 What you can do is search this image in Google and see if this is a stock photo in any way.
 It looks like this photo has been used across multiple websites and, yes, it is a stock photo 100%.
 That is one thing that you can take advantage of.
 You can create unique photos for your brand as opposed to using the stock photos.

 As you can see what I’m doing right now is I’m basically trying to poke holes in their strategy and trying to find small things that they’re doing incorrectly that I can take advantage of with my piece of content.

 The other big thing is I wouldn’t have a huge picture like this to push the content way down.
-That’s one thing that I wouldn’t personally do.
 From a readability standpoint, we can definitely beat them on that as well.
-Also the fact that this entire first block is all bolded are all things that we wouldn’t be doing.
+Also the fact that this entire first block is all bolded is another thing that we wouldn’t be doing.

 The other big thing that I’ve noticed is this page does not have video.
 It does not have audio and it doesn’t even have any infographics which are all golden opportunities in this situation.